ctranstrum/chuck/BUILD.md

 - I also chose to hide the JLC order number, to give the board a cleaner look
 - HASL can be lead-free if you are also using lead-free solder, or you can splurge for ENIG, but it's definitely not required

+## General order

+I like to start with the smaller components, then move to the larger, and finish with items that go on the top of the board.

+So, the order I install:

+### Installed on the bottom of the board

+- diodes
+- hotswap sockets
+- power switch
+- reset switch
+- xiao
+- reset and battery wire connections to xiao

+### Assembled on the top of the board, but soldered on the bottom

+- jst
+- encoder

 ## Good luck

 I was able to successfully build v1.2 of my board,